Efficient approximations for utility-based pricing: Short put position

-We see that the deterministic approximation of $V^{put}$ is still reliable even if it is less faithful than that for the long stock position.
-Note that in the market situation of Table \ref{situation2} with $\gamma=0.1$ and $x_0=0$, the decomposition of $V^{put}$ cannot be computed because (\ref{condition_put}) does not hold.\\
+We see that the deterministic approximation of $V^{put}$ is still reliable even if it is less faithful than the one for the long stock position.
+Note that in the market situation 2 of Table \ref{parameters1} with $\gamma=0.1$ and $x_0=0$, (\ref{condition_put}) does not hold true.\\